 This is the result of heavy-body inhalation pneumonia, with both sides of the thoracic cavity affected

+Pneumonia is inflammation of the lung tissue and pleurisy/pleuritis is inflammation of the serous membrane lining the thorax or covering the lungs – the pleura.

+Generally, the disposition is to strip the pleura and or condemn the lungs.
+However, if the infection is acute with evidence of septicaemia, petechial haemorrhage, or polyserositis (inflammation of most serous membranes) condemn the carcase and parts.

-and However, iOther conditions of the respiratory system seen at post mortem include:
+Other conditions of the respiratory system seen at post mortem include: